zx80/flask-simple-auth/docs/TUTORIAL.md

 # file "auth.py"
 import FlaskSimpleAuth as fsa

-# we need the database!
+# the database is needed!
 from database import db

 # FlaskSimpleAuth password authentication hook